Mississippi is home to various insects, including a diverse array of wasps.

 They build their nests by mixing sand, soil, and saliva to form paper-like mounds, which they use to raise their young.

-The Red-and-black Mason Wasp is a beneficial insect, as it feeds on other insects like caterpillars, beetles, and flies.
+The Red-and-black Mason Wasp is beneficial as it feeds on other insects like caterpillars, beetles, and flies.

-They are types of wasps in Mississippi, and they also help to pollinate flowers, making it an important part of the ecosystem in the state.
+They are types of wasps in Mississippi, and they also help to pollinate flowers, making them an important part of the ecosystem in the state.

 Despite its small size and non-aggressive nature, the Red-and-black Mason Wasp should be handled carefully as it can sting if provoked.